travelgateX/documentation-site/content/hotelx/concepts/content.md

 {{< graphiql-script queries="[{\"apikey\":\"q8ggxpoVDW76Kw918hwnnRvxlZmAP2QZ\",\"gist\":\"https://gist.githubusercontent.com/tgx-bot/aeb082e484710ebf6b7a4ec5173064cc/raw\",\"divname\":\"div_hotels\"},{\"apikey\":\"q8ggxpoVDW76Kw918hwnnRvxlZmAP2QZ\",\"gist\":\"https://gist.githubusercontent.com/tgx-bot/4737228c495b09566474fa2db38fc72d/raw\",\"divname\":\"div_destinations\"},{\"apikey\":\"q8ggxpoVDW76Kw918hwnnRvxlZmAP2QZ\",\"gist\":\"https://gist.githubusercontent.com/tgx-bot/519b4223de8b44cb20c5c33212c62654/raw\",\"divname\":\"div_boards\"},{\"apikey\":\"q8ggxpoVDW76Kw918hwnnRvxlZmAP2QZ\",\"gist\":\"https://gist.githubusercontent.com/tgx-bot/0815561e9c25ce49bc416dbc73f36388/raw\",\"divname\":\"div_rooms\"},{\"apikey\":\"q8ggxpoVDW76Kw918hwnnRvxlZmAP2QZ\",\"gist\":\"https://gist.githubusercontent.com/tgx-bot/aa1be23b8c9229c8363c142036afb1f5/raw\",\"divname\":\"div_categories\"}]" >}}
 {{< graphiql-styles >}}

-On this page you will learn how to manage content data in your site such as hotel, boards, categories, etc.
+On this page you will learn how to manage content data such as hotels, boards, categories, etc. in your site.

 ## Hotels

-Hotels query returns a hotel list of one supplier's access.
-This entity contains static data about the hotel like code, name, location, information about the hotel information, etc...
-You can find all fields in the [graph](https://api.travelgatex.com/).
-You can get the hotels with hotel codes or with minimal destination codes.
-Also you can filter the result with the rank.
-There are mandatory and optional fields that allows filtering the hotels returned in the response.
-The full response is splitted by pages.
-By default, the maximum number of hotels returned in each page(response) is 1000, but it is allowed to request between 100 and 10000 hotels filling the field size in the criteria.
-In order to obtain the next page of hotels, only token field have to be provided.
+Hotels Query returns a hotel list from one supplier's access.
+This entity contains static data about the hotel requested, such as code, name, location, and other information - You can find all these fields in the [graph](https://api.travelgatex.com/).
+You can receive hotels with hotel codes or with minimal destination codes, you can also filter the results based on rank.
+In this sense, note that there are mandatory and optional fields that allow filtering the hotels returned in the response.
+As for the response, the full response is splitted into pages: By default, the maximum number of hotels returned in each page (response) is 1000, but it is allowed to request between 100 and 10000 hotels by filling in the field maxSize in the criteria.
+In order to obtain the next page of hotels, you need to fill in the token field, accordingly.
 Input parameters are explained above.

 ### Criteria
 **Mandatory fields**
-- access-> It represents the access for which you want to get the hotels information.
+- access-> It represents the access for which you want to receive the hotels information.

 **Optional fields**
 - hotelCodes-> it allows to filter by hotel codes